sagemath/trac_to_gh/Issue 2336.md

 # Issue 2336: hermite -- this function in sage is broken in more ways than it has lines of code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2336

 Original creator: was